 Languages spoken: English and Hindi is understood and spoken by people associated with tourism.
 However, the locals communicate in Kinnauri, the local dialect, in their everyday dealings.

 Clothing essentials: Owing to their high elevation, most parts of Kinnaur usually have a chill in the air round the year.
 The natives are mostly dressed in woollen clothes.
 In summers light woollens would be sufficient to live the days but heavy woollens and jackets need to carried along as it can get cold and chilly as the evening draws in.
 For winters, heavy woollens are essential.

 Best Time to visit

 April to October is a good time to visit Kinnaur.
-In winters, starting from November, the temperatures start to fall and they do drop well below the freezing point in December and January.
-While low lying areas in the Sutlej and Baspa valleys receive heavy rains in July-August, the higher regions of the district are in the rain-shadow zone where it only snows.
+In winters, starting from November, the temperature starts to fall and they do drop well below the freezing point in December and January.

 By Rail: Nearest Railhead (244 Km) is Shimla.

 By Air: Nearest Airport (267 Km) is Shimla.

 How To Get Around: Local buses operate regularly.
 Taxis are also available

 Kothi, also referred to as Koshtampi, is a large village between Reckong Peo, the district headquarter and Kalpa, higher up on the same hillside.
 With abundance of apricot, cherry and apple orchards around, an attractive temple in the middle and an awe inspiring view of Mount Kinner Kailash, this quiet village can leave any traveller spellbound.